Welcome to HILLCREST CENTER!

 The African American Historic News Journal is a reflection of American History in its purest form.
 It provides first-hand accounts from notable inventors and activists like Frederick Douglas, Booker T. Washington, Elijah McCoy and Madame C. J. Walker.

-Contribute $25 to receive a soft cover of the African American Historic News Journal.
+Contribute $25 and you will receive two books, a soft cover of the African American Historic News Journal and a limited edition Hillcrest Center soft cover of the journal that is numbered and signed.